frontyard/cordova-plugin-exoplayer/README.md

 Please send us links to your cool projects made with this plugin so we can include them on this page!

 ## Changes in version 2.5.4
-- Added loading spinner to the N-E corner that shows up when player is buffering.
-This needs to be explicitly turned on with `showSpinner` boolean configuration setting.
+- Added loading progress bar to the top that shows up when player is buffering.
+This needs to be explicitly turned on with `showBuffering` boolean configuration setting.
-- Added ability to change text, buttons and spinner colors using new controller configuration settings `textColor`, `buttonsColor` and `spinnerColor`.
+- Added ability to change text, buttons and buffering colors using new controller configuration settings `textColor`, `buttonsColor` and `bufferingColor`.
 - Added positionInFirstPeriod to TIMELINE_EVENT.
 - Upgraded exoplayer to 2.6.1.